 No

-Akira won the Silver Scream Award in 1992 and was nominated for Best Anime Feature at American Anime Awards in 2007.
-This movie is one of the most critically acclaimed pieces that is appreciated to this day.
+"Akira" has garnered numerous accolades, including the Silver Scream Award in 1992, and a nomination for Best Anime Feature at the 2007 American Anime Awards.
+Today, it remains one of the most critically acclaimed anime films ever made.